kartben/thethingsstack-on-azure/README.md

 For reference, and at the time of writing (Nov.
 2020), LoRaWAN network operators can charge up to a couple dollars per month per device.

 [//]: # (Image References)

+[deployment-output]: ./assets/deployment-output.png "The Things Stack on Azure - ARM Deployment outputs in the Azure Portal"

 [deployment-diagram]: ./assets/deployment-diagram.svg "The Things Stack on Azure - Deployment Diagram"